baconpaul/two-filters/README.md

 - get those on screen with fixed mod matrix to cutoffs, resonances, morphs, mix and feedback
 - show the modulated response in the ui also
-- reset phase at beat zero of a bar
-- attack lfos for phase
 - Handle step count
 - Remove debug panel
 - CLAP non-destructive modulation